Keith Park's Attic

 Sonora 70S (1931)

 BC.
 This set is one rare bird of which I cannot find any others of, the chassis is same as the 71 but I cant find any info on that either.
 The extremely well built cabinet is stunning with a plethora of exotic veneers with all the trim and base toned as original.
 The big ten-tube chassis is a very strong performer with AVC and a working tuning meter mounted above the dial.
 Original grille cloth and knobs, fully restored and warranted.
-43"H x 24"W x 15"D. $825.00.
+43"H x 24"W x 15"D. Was $825.00, now $750.00.
 (0100178)

 Crosley 168 (1933)